QuantEcon/lecture-python-advanced.myst/lectures/smoothing.md

 But in the complete markets version, it is tractable to assume a more general utility function that satisfies $u' > 0$ and $u'' < 0$.

-The first-order conditions for the consumer's problem with complete markets and our assumption about Arrow securities prices are
+First-order conditions for the consumer's problem with complete markets and our assumption about Arrow securities prices are

 $$